-Furthermore, in order to guarantee the strength and quality of a concrete pour, it must undergo cooling to reduce its temperature.
-A concrete pour generates an appreciable amount of heat (i.e. it creates an exothermic reaction), which raises the overall temperature of the element.
+The five phases of the concrete curing process are designed to maintain appropriate moisture content and temperature levels in early-age concrete to reach its specific mix strength.
+But, why is it important to achieve the right amount of moisture during this process?
+Because hydration tends to dry out the concrete due to the loss of heat.
+Thus, in order to guarantee the strength and quality of a concrete pour, it is important to monitor the cooling concrete temperature.
+A concrete pour generates an appreciable amount of heat.
+In other words, it creates an exothermic reaction.
+This raises the overall temperature of the element.
 Generally speaking, the greater the concrete content, the higher the temperature will be.

 Cold Weather Concreting